otorezyurek/unity_ColorFever-ish/README.md

-# unity_ColorFever-ish
+# unity_CurveFever-ish
-Color Fever(ish) game with local multiplayer.
+Curve Fever(ish) game with local multiplayer.
 Endgame screen should be coded better.